JuliaStats/NullableArrays.jl/README.md

 ==============
 The central contribution of NullableArrays.jl is to provide a data structure that uses a single type, namely `Nullable{T}` to represent both present and missing values. `Nullable{T}` is a specialized container type that contains precisely either one or zero values.
 A `Nullable{T}` object that contains a value represents a present value of type `T` that, under other circumstances, might have been missing, whereas an empty `Nullable{T}` object represents a missing value that, under other circumstances, would have been of type `T` had it been present.

-Indexing into an `NullableArray{T}` is thus "type-stable" in the sense that `getindex(X::NullableArray{T}, i)` will always return an object of type `Nullable{T}` regardless of whether the returned entry is present or missing.
+Indexing into a `NullableArray{T}` is thus "type-stable" in the sense that `getindex(X::NullableArray{T}, i)` will always return an object of type `Nullable{T}` regardless of whether the returned entry is present or missing.
 In general, this behavior more robustly supports the Julia compiler's ability to produce specialized lower-level code than do analogous data structures that use a token `NA` type to represent missingness.

 Constructors
 ============